Quantum3-Labs/squad-goals/README.md

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

-**What's next**:

-- Edit your smart contract `YourContract.cairo` in `packages/snfoundry/contracts/src`
-- Edit your frontend homepage at `packages/nextjs/app/page.tsx`.
-For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.
-- Edit your deployment scripts in `packages/snfoundry/script-ts/deploy.ts`
-- Edit your smart contract tests in `packages/snfoundry/contracts/src/test`.
-To run tests use `yarn test`

-## Documentation (Coming Soon)

-Visit our [docs](https://www.docs.scaffoldstark.com/) to learn how to start building with Scaffold-Stark 2.

-To know more about its features, check out our [website](https://scaffoldstark.com)

-## Contributing to Scaffold-Stark 2
+## Contributing to Squad Goals

-We welcome contributions to Scaffold-Stark 2!
+We welcome contributions to Squad Goals!

-Please see [CONTRIBUTING.MD](https://github.com/Quantum3-Labs/scaffold-stark-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-Stark 2.
+Please see [CONTRIBUTING.MD](https://github.com/Quantum3-Labs/squad-goals/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Squad Goals.